A wonderful Whale Shark by Coke & Som Smith.

 Over a thousand fish species including Whale Shark, Spotted Eagle, Manta and Mobula Rays, stingrays, numerous flying fish and many coral reef fish, Nurse, Blacktip Reef and Whitetip Reef Sharks, and Green and Hawksbill Turtles.
 Also a chance of Hammerhead Shark and Sailfish.

-Grey and Striated (Little) Herons, White-breasted Waterhen, Black-naped, Bridled, Lesser Crested, Great Crested, Saunders's and Sooty Terns, Brown (Common) and Lesser Noddies, and Asian Koel.
-Also a chance of Lesser Frigatebird (nests on southern atolls), White-tailed Tropicbird (nests on southern atolls), Audubon's (Tropical), Flesh-footed (April) and Wedge-tailed Shearwaters, Bulwer's Petrel, White-bellied Storm Petrel, Crab Plover and White Tern (nests on Gan in the southernmost group of atolls known as Addu, a one-hour flight from Mahe.
+Grey and Striated Herons, White-breasted Waterhen, Black-naped, Bridled, Greater Crested, Lesser Crested, Saunders's and Sooty Terns, Brown (Common) and Lesser Noddies, and Western (Asian) Koel.
+Also a chance of Lesser Frigatebird (nests on southern atolls), White-tailed Tropicbird (nests on southern atolls), Tropical, Flesh-footed (April) and Wedge-tailed Shearwaters, Bulwer's Petrel, Crab Plover and Common White Tern (nests on Gan in the southernmost group of atolls known as Addu, a one-hour flight from Mahe.
 Gan is connected to neighbouring atolls by causeways, one of which is Hithadhoo, at the end of which it is possible to see White-tailed Tropicbird).

 Sea Skater or Ocean Strider (Halobates micans), one of the very few open-ocean insects.